What Is 25 Of 140

 The ability to accurately calculate percentages and proportions is fundamental to numerous aspects of life.
 Here are a few examples:

 • Finance: Calculating interest rates, discounts, profit margins, and tax amounts all rely on understanding percentages.
-As an example, calculating a 25% discount on a $140 item directly uses the principles discussed above And it works..
+Take this: calculating a 25% discount on a $140 item directly uses the principles discussed above That alone is useful..

 • Science: In scientific research, proportions are used extensively in analyzing data, scaling experiments, and representing concentrations of substances.
-Here's a good example: determining the percentage of a specific element in a compound is a common task.
+Take this case: determining the percentage of a specific element in a compound is a common task.

 • Everyday Life: Understanding percentages helps with tipping in restaurants, comparing prices, and interpreting statistics presented in news articles or reports.
 Knowing how to calculate a percentage discount or a sales tax is important for budgeting and making informed consumer decisions.